Samsung unpacks Galaxy Z Fold 4 and Z Flip 4 with upgraded cameras and styling

 • These are the best Samsung phones

-With starting prices being around £50 higher this year (US prices TBC), with the Z Flip 4 starting at £999 and the Z Fold 4 costing a confident £1,649, are incremental updates really enough, especially given the fact Samsung's on its fourth iteration of foldable phones?
+With starting prices being around $50 higher this year with the Z Flip 4 starting at $999 / £999 and the Z Fold 4 costing a confident $1,799 / £1,649, are incremental updates really enough, especially given the fact Samsung's on its fourth iteration of foldable phones?

 Samsung's brought back a lot of good stuff for its 2022 foldables.
 The phones are still IPX8 rated for water resistance, are still good for over 200,000 folds according to Samsung, and still rock the same form factors, protected by Gorilla Glass Victus+ and Armour Aluminum casing.
 To recap on each phone's basic design, the Fold is a two-in-one tablet meets smartphone combo, while the Flip is a nostalgic nod to the flip phones of old, with a preview screen on the front, and a foldable screen inside.